-Alumni GICH Teams which have not successfully completed a GICH Alumni Certification application within the previous two years are ineligible for the point in this section.
+Alumni GICH Teams which have not successfully completed a GICH Alumni Certification application in 2020 or 2021 are ineligible for the point in this section.

-- Letter executed by the GICH community's primary or secondary contact on record with the University of Georgia Housing and Demographic Research Center as of May 1, 2020, committing the formal support of the majority of GICH members. - Letter from Local Government agreeing to the issuance of the letter.
+- Letter executed by the GICH community's primary or secondary contact on record with the University of Georgia Housing and Demographic Research Center as of May 1, 2021, committing the formal support of the majority of GICH members. - Letter from Local Government agreeing to the issuance of the letter.